 CEOs and senior delegates from TasTAFE, TAFE Queensland, TAFE NSW, Canberra Institute of Technology and other organisations around Australia have also sign a National TAFE agreement to work together on a single national approach for tackling the cyber security skills gap.

-Box Hill Institute Group CEO Norman Gray is excited by the prospect of Australia’s TAFEs combining their resources.
+Box Hill Institute CEO Norman Gray is excited by the prospect of Australia’s TAFEs combining their resources.

 “Within our own jurisdictions, TAFEs are able to produce excellent training results.
 But united, we have the opportunity to produce something really special,” he said.